How To Create A Great Syllabus

 Required Texts / Learning Systems: The Faculty Handbook requires this section in all syllabi.
 Knowing which textbook to study from can be one of the most important details of any course.
 Include the author(s) name, and edition, if possible.
 The Learning System information is for courses that use an online textbook, online homework, or some type of companion course.
 This might also be a good section to describe how you will use Canvas in your course.

 Grading Policy: The faculty Handbook requires this section in all syllabi.
 It’s always nice for a student to know how they’re being evaluated.

 Where to Find Extra Help: College is hard, and some students need extra help.
 In this section, you would add information about where students are able to get extra help for your course.
-On main campus, we have the Evans Library, Math Advancement Center, The Academic Support Center, The Writer’s Den, and other resources available to students.
+On the main campus of Florida Tech, we have the Evans Library, Math Advancement Center, The Academic Support Center, The Writer’s Den, and other resources available to students.
 In this section, you would add information about where students are able to get extra help for your course.